trozware/troznet/content/post/2022/wwdc_wishlist.md

 - iCloud syncing that works on all Apple platforms.
 - Real Xcode extensions.
-- New App Store rules to weed out copycat apps and fake reviews and that were applied equally to all developers.
+- New App Store rules to weed out copycat apps and fake reviews and that apply equally to all developers.
 - Better notifications for macOS - preferably the type we used to have.